Radboud University Masters Scholarships 2020/2021 for International Students – The Netherlands

 How to Apply: The application for admission and the application for the scholarship is fully integrated, there is no separate application procedure for the scholarship.
 However, the selection for RSP and the admission to the Master’s degree programme are two separate processes.
 Admission to the programme does not imply selection for RSP.

-You apply for a Radboud University Scholarships by indicating during your application for admission that you wish to apply for a Radboud Scholarship.
+You apply for a Radboud Scholarship by indicating during your application for admission in the OSIRIS Application system that you wish to apply for a Radboud Scholarship.
 You will then be requested to upload three additional documents: two reference letters and a curriculum vitae.